REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

-Now, I realize a lot of people may have legitimate reasons for skipping over Path 1 and going directly to Path 2.
+Now, I realize many people may have legitimate reasons for skipping over Path 1 and going directly to Path 2.

 - Perhaps you have a job you love more than any business you could ever run.

-- Maybe you don’t need to start a business to make lots of money, because your job already pays you more than any business you could build on your own.
+- Maybe you don't need to start a business to make lots of money because your job already pays you more than any business you could build.